top of page

 MASTER ANGLER PROGRAM RULES & GUIDELINES

-Participants must be paid Ontario Women Anglers members in good standing.
+• Participants must be paid Ontario Women Anglers members in good standing (paid 2024 OWA and OFAH member).

-• Entries can be fish caught in Canada.
+• Entries must be fish caught in Ontario or the province in which you reside.

 • Each fish submitted must be caught by the member herself and meet the minimum length requirement.